open-resources/dash_curriculum/tutorial/part3/chapter10.md

 ## What you will learn

 You have already learned about callbacks in chapter 4.
-Now, it is time to upskill and deal with more advanced callbacks.
+Now, it is time to enhance our skill set and deal with more advanced callbacks.
 You will learn how to circumvent different components to trigger a callback action immediately as well as how to handle multiple outputs and inputs in one callback.
 Furthermore, we will see how to operate with buttons within a callback.

 ```{admonition} Learning Intentions
 - Multiple outputs and inputs